Water Heater

 Most HDB owners only think about water heaters when the old one starts leaking, the heat stops kicking in, or they're doing a full renovation.
 By then, the question becomes urgent: do I replace like-for-like, or switch to the other type?

 The honest answer: neither is universally better.
-They're different tools for different homes.
-Here's how to figure out which one you actually want.
+They're different tools for different homes — and if yours has stopped producing hot water altogether, that's a separate diagnosis.
+Here's how to figure out which type you actually want.

 The 30-second summary